Top euro policymakers at odds over Greek debt fix

 "We know that many member countries view IMF participation, also financing, as a prerequisite for euro zone supporting Greece with these loan programmes," the EU official said.

-"Because of this, it is not possible, even in principle, that the euro zone would act without the IMF." ($1 = 0.7856 euros) (Additional reporting by Ritsuko Ando in Helsinki, Lefteris Papadimas in Athens, Annika Breidthardt, Stephen Brown and Andreas Rinke in Berlin, Jan Strupczewski in Brussels, Martin Santa in Bratislava and Lesley Wroughton in Kuala Lumpur; writing by Paul Taylor, editing by Mike Peacock)
+(Additional reporting by Ritsuko Ando in Helsinki, Lefteris Papadimas in Athens, Annika Breidthardt in Berlin, Jan Strupczewski in Brussels, Martin Santa in Bratislava and Lesley Wroughton in Kuala Lumpur.
+Writing by Paul Taylor, editing by Mike Peacock)